unfor19/nexus-ops/README.md

    ```bash
    Enter any additional labels (ex. label-1,label-2): linux-self-hosted
    ```
-   A successful configuration should look like this
+   A successful configuration should look like this.
    ```
    ~/actions-runner $ ./config.sh --url https://github.com/unfor19/nexus-ops --token YOUR_TOKEN
    ...